 - Georgia teacher, Moina Michael established the poppy flower as the symbol of tribute and support for the gravesite of veterans

-- In 1967, the holiday became know as Memorial Day by federal law
+- In 1967, the holiday became known as Memorial Day by federal law

 - The American flag should be hung at half-staff until noon on Memorial Day, then raised to the top of the staff until sunset